Wilderness Survival Guide: Reception

-Carl Sargent reviewed Wilderness Survival Guide for White Dwarf No. 85, stating that a good wilderness adventure rulebook is hard to write, because of the lack of sharp discontinuities as opposed to dungeon adventures, although "Mohan has pulled it off brilliantly."
+In Issue 85 of White Dwarf (January 1987), Carl Sargent pointed out that this type of rulebook was harder to write than a dungeon adventures, but felt that "Mohan has pulled it off brilliantly."
 Sargent called the weather system "splendid", and felt that the rules on encumbrance and movement rates "make sense and work easily".
 He noted some odd details, such as a draft horse being able to carry 80% of the load of an elephant, and the fact that druids gain wilderness proficiencies slower than any other class.
 However, he felt that "for every error there are a dozen good points of details; the WSG gets proficiency checks 'right', correcting a major DSG error".
 He felt that the book provides valuable material not only for AD&D, but for any D&D, RuneQuest, or Middle-earth Role Playing game master.
 Sargent praised Kim Mohan's writing style, calling the book "the best written rulebook I've ever read; indeed, for style and content the WSG is the best AD&D book to date".
-Sargent concluded his review by stating, "This book will revolutionize wilderness adventuring.
-It makes the wilderness more challenging, dangerous and exciting than almost any dungeon … Simply, the Wilderness Survival Guide is absolutely terrific.”
+Sargent concluded, "This book will revolutionize wilderness adventuring.
+It makes the wilderness more challenging, dangerous and exciting than almost any dungeon … Simply, the Wilderness Survival Guide is absolutely terrific."

-Robin Parry reviewed the Wilderness Survival Guide for the British magazine Adventurer #7 (February 1987).
-He points out the need for a DM to be prepared to deal with facts concerning the natural (and unnatural) world, in order to run a credible campaign: "No book can completely alleviate the need to develop the odd interest in, say, geology or obscure tribal customs, but the Wilderness Survival Guide answers most of the questions likely to be asked when players venture in the wilds."
-He comments that the book "deals with the many aspects of outdoor adventuring [...] with comprehensive clarity".
-He calls the Starting from Scratch section "sensible" and wonders "why this section is reserved for the Dungeon Master's eyes only, as it is no more revealing of pertinent facts than the rest of the book".
-He felt that the information on weather "is dealt with, as completely as anyone but the most niggling simulationist could wish.
+In Issue 7 of the British magazine Adventurer (February 1987), Robin Parry pointed out out the need for a DM to be prepared to deal with facts concerning the natural (and unnatural) world in order to run a credible campaign: "No book can completely alleviate the need to develop the odd interest in, say, geology or obscure tribal customs, but the Wilderness Survival Guide answers most of the questions likely to be asked when players venture in the wilds."
+He commented that the book "deals with the many aspects of outdoor adventuring [...] with comprehensive clarity".
+He called the Starting from Scratch section "sensible" and wondered "why this section is reserved for the Dungeon Master's eyes only, as it is no more revealing of pertinent facts than the rest of the book".
+Parry felt that the information on weather "is dealt with, as completely as anyone but the most niggling simulationist could wish.
 The system presented is eminently usable and covers (as do all the climatic bits) the tropic, the arctic, and everything in between."
-He found some of the tables particularly useful, "although all the tables should prove valuable sooner or later".
+Parry found some of the tables particularly useful, "although all the tables should prove valuable sooner or later".
 Parry complimented the look of the book: "Another admirable Jeff Easley illustration graces the cover, the drawings inside range from good to poor.
 Printing and production are, as usual, good; no typos or glaring gaps."
-He also complimented the writing: "Kim Mohan has written a worthy companion volume to Doug Niles' Dungeon Survival Guide, especially considering that the subject is much broader."
+Parry concluded, "Kim Mohan has written a worthy companion volume to Doug Niles' Dungeon Survival Guide, especially considering that the subject is much broader."